aaron-grau/curic/react/projects/pokedex/README.md

     import PokemonReducer from './pokemon_reducer';
   ```

-Here, we'll use `combineReducers` to specify our highest level application state.
+Here, we'll use `combineReducers` to generate our highest level application state and assign each piece of the state to a different reducer.
 Let's tell redux that the `PokemonReducer` is responsible for the `pokemon` part of our state.

   ```js
     const IndexReducer = combineReducers({